SAP/ui5-tooling/rfcs/0014-task-workers.md

 ### Terminology

 * `Worker`: A Node.js [Worker thread](https://nodejs.org/api/worker_threads.html) instance
+* `Build Task`: A UI5 Tooling build task such as "minify" or "buildThemes" (standard tasks) or any [custom task](https://sap.github.io/ui5-tooling/stable/pages/extensibility/CustomTasks/)
-* `Task Processor`: A module associated with a UI5 Tooling build task (standard or custom) that can be executed in a `Worker`
+* `Task Processor`: A module associated with a UI5 Tooling Build Task (standard or custom) that can be executed in a `Worker`
+* `Dispatch Broker`: A ui5-project module coupled to the lifecycle of a Graph Build (similar to the `ProjectBuildContext`).
+It forwards requests from Build Tasks
 * `Thread Runner`: A ui5-project module that will be loaded in a `Worker`.
 It handles communication with the main thread and executes a `Task Processor` on request
-* `Dispatcher`: A ui5-project singleton module which uses a library like [`workerpool`](https://github.com/josdejong/workerpool) to spawn and manage `Worker` instances in order to have them execute any `Task Processor` requested by the build task
+* `Dispatcher`: A ui5-project singleton module which uses a library like [`workerpool`](https://github.com/josdejong/workerpool) to spawn and manage `Worker` instances in order to have them execute any `Task Processor` requested by the Build Task
 	- Handles the `Worker` lifecycle

 ![](./resources/0014-task-workers.png)